Starbucks Blueberry Scones Copycat Recipe

 Starbucks blueberry scones dry ingredients in a bowl.

 1. Add about half the heavy cream to the flour mixture.
-Use a rubber spatula to gently fold the dry ingredients into the wet ingredients.
+Use a rubber spatula to fold the dry ingredients into the wet ingredients gently.

-2. Pour half the remaining heavy cream into the bowl and carefully mix the scone dough with the spatula.
+2. Pour half of the remaining heavy cream into the bowl, then carefully mix the scone dough with the spatula.
 At this point, if the dough is crumbly but holds together, you can stop.
 Otherwise, add a little heavy cream at a time and stir.
 Don’t add all the heavy cream since you will need about two tablespoons to finish the scones.

-3. Stir the blueberries into the dough, cover the top of the bowl with a tea towel, and let rest for about five minutes.
+3. Stir the blueberries into the dough, then cover the bowl with a tea towel and let rest for about 5 minutes.
 Resting relaxes the dough and makes it easier to handle.

 Starbucks blueberry scones dough in a bowl.